 Along with time, space and movement through space (mobility) must be considered.
 In the age of (hand)writing, roughly corresponding to stratified society, things can be observed to move toward or away from a natural goal, purpose, or telos.
 We can move toward a horizon but never reach it.
 All movement can be seen as movement toward or away from a natural or quasi-natural place, the place where something (such as person) should be or could be but isn’t.
 This entails ontology (which distinguishes between essence and accident), and it corresponds to a stratified society, the society that has writing in addition to, or overlaying, speech.
 This also entails ethics, morality, or normativity, which is about how people should behave but don’t.

 If we understand the cultural technique of teleology as an answer to the structural problem of writing’s surplus of symbols, then it connotes an ontological model of the world that still influences us today.
 First off, ontology means nothing more than being schooled in enquiry into appropriate places and looking into the very essence of every thing, event, and individual.
 That is enough of an upheaval because it does, after all, mean extracting things from their social relations, where they had previously seemed so securely and at the same time unsettlingly anchored.
 It is now possible to enquire into the essence of things and to emancipate them vis-à-vis their society—at least to the extent that they can then be dealt with in a way that registers very unpleasantly with philosophers concerned about telos.pp 10-11

-With writing, language is removed from its interactional, face-to-face context; a text can exist in space somewhere.
+With writing, language is removed from its interactional, face-to-face context; a text must exist in space somewhere.
 Things in general become mobile.
 We then start to wonder where the “proper place” of things is.
 Where did things begin, where are they going, where do they belong, etc. What is the permanent reality beyond changing appearance, the substance underneath qualities?
 Thus we get ontology and teleology.